InnerSourceCommons/InnerSourcePatterns/crossteam-project-valuation.md

 1. Whatever feels good to you.
 One intentional side-effect of having a valuation formula is that it  naturally forces measurement of the key points of usage that provide value to consumers.
 Those measurements can be understood and consumed in their raw form to provide you with a gut-feel idea of how valuable is the project.

-Some may be concerned about the lack of precision in this  valuation approach.
+Some may be concerned about the lack of accuracy in this valuation approach.
 It's okay for this process to not give an exact measurement.
 It just needs to be accurate enough to accomplish 2 purposes:

 1. Give a means to represent the value of what is happening to those that are organizing and funding cross-team efforts.
-1. Help those involved to know what areas of cross-tem effort are higher priority to pursue based on their value.
+1. Help those involved to know what areas of cross-team effort are higher priority to pursue based on their value.

 In-practice, as long as these valuations are within an order-of-magnitude of reality and one-another, they are sufficiently accurate to fill these purposes.
 They will provide a head-and-shoulders improvement in on-the-ground results over the ad-hoc valuations (and resultant effects) described in the **Problem** section at the beginning of this document.